zeek/zeek/frameworks/configuration.rst

-If you inspect the configuration framework scripts, you will notice that the scripts simply catch events from the input framework and then a function :bro:see:`Config::set_value` is called to set an option to the new value.
+If you inspect the configuration framework scripts, you will notice that the scripts simply catch events from the input framework and then a function :zeek:see:`Config::set_value` is called to set an option to the new value.
 If you want to change an option yourself during runtime, you can call Config::set_value directly from a script (in a cluster configuration, this only needs to happen on the manager, as the change will be automatically